islamtaha/BokehCharts/README.md

 # BokehCharts
-simple Bokeh app for importing csv data from web and do visualization on the data like data distribution, probaility density function, cumulative density function and scatter plots
+simple Bokeh app for importing csv data from web or from csv file from local path and do visualization on the data like data distribution, probaility density function, cumulative density function and scatter plots

 ## Intsallation:
 1- Install conda